Unity-Technologies/com.unity.formats.fbx/proto.com.unity.formats.fbx/Documentation~/prefabs.md

 <a name="LinkedPrefab"></a>
-# Converting GameObjects to Linked Prefabs
+# Converting to Linked Prefabs
+## Applies To: Unity 2018.2

 A Linked Prefab is a Prefab which maintains a link to an FBX file and is responsible for updating the Prefab so that it remains in sync with its source.
 The notable difference between a Linked Prefab and a stock Unity Prefab is that the Linked Prefab integrates changes in the hierarchy and transforms (in addition to Meshes and Materials).